The Origin and Evolution of Multiple Star Systems: Observations of Forming Multiple Systems

-Nevertheless, most protostellar disks with measured Toomre Q values appear to be stable. \citet{TobinSheehan2020} measured the Toomre Q parameter for 259 disks in Orion that are in either single star systems or in wide binaries, finding that only six were consistent with being gravitationally unstable \citep[see also,][]{SharmaTobin2020}.
+Nevertheless, most protostellar disks with measured Toomre Q values appear to be stable . \citet{TobinSheehan2020} measured the Toomre Q parameter for 259 disks in Orion that are in either single star systems or in wide binaries, finding that only six were consistent with being gravitationally unstable \citep[see also,][]{SharmaTobin2020}.
 Moreover, some structured circumbinary disks have large Toomre Q values indicating that they are stable. \citet{ReynoldsTobin2021} found hints of spiral structure toward the disk of L1448 IRS3A, a more distant companion to L1448 IRS3B \citep{TobinKratter2016}, with $Q \approx 5$.
-Similarly, \citet{AlvesCaselli2019} and \citet{Diaz-RodriguezAnglada2021} each found prominent spiral structure in a Class I circumbinary disk and $Q \gtrsim 4$.
+Similarly, \citet{AlvesCaselli2019} and \citet{Diaz-RodriguezAnglada2022} each found prominent spiral structure in a Class I circumbinary disk and $Q \gtrsim 4$.
 These cases show that spiral structure alone does not indicate gravitational instability.
-Alternatively, these spiral structures may be caused by dynamical processes such as interactions between the embedded protostars or they may be remnants of a previously more massive disk from which the stars formed.
-We note that protostellar disks are embedded in envelopes from which the disk can accrete material.
+Alternatively, spiral structure may be caused by dynamical processes such as interactions between the embedded protostars or it may be a remnant of a previously more massive disk from which the stars formed.
+We note that protostellar disks can accrete material from the surrounding envelope.
 Thus, this simple picture of gravitational instability is more complicated, since the disk mass and surface density change over time.

 The lack of marginally-unstable disks suggests disk instability is either short-lived or rare.
 In the former case, disks fragment quickly such leaving behind a compact multiple system.
 In the latter case, if few disks ever become gravitationally unstable then most protostellar companions at separations $< 300$ au must be produced by migration.
 Further observations tracking fragmentation and disk stability in different cloud environments across multiple evolutionary stages are necessary to distinguish the fractions of close multiples produced in situ within disks versus those produced by migration.